China: H5 virus detected on swab sample from Yuen Po Street Bird Garden in Hong Kong

 The spokesman said the department would closely monitor local poultry farms and the wholesale market to ensure that proper precautions against avian influenza have been implemented.
 The department will continue its wild bird monitoring and surveillance.

 "People should avoid personal contact with wild birds and live poultry and their droppings.
 They should clean their hands thoroughly after coming into contact with them.
 The public can call 1823 for follow-up if they come across suspicious sick or dead birds, including the carcasses of wild birds and poultry," the spokesman said.

 The FEHD will continue to be vigilant over imported live poultry as well as live poultry stalls.
 It will also remind stall operators to maintain good hygiene.

 The AFCD, the FEHD, the Customs and Excise Department and the Police will strive to deter the illegal import of poultry and birds into Hong Kong to minimise the risk of avian influenza outbreaks caused by imported poultry and birds that have not gone through inspection and quarantine.

 All relevant government departments will continue to remain highly vigilant and strictly enforce preventive measures against avian influenza.

-- OIE: Low pathogenic avian influenza (poultry), France 7 hours ago
+- OIE: Low pathogenic avian influenza (poultry), United States of America 4 days ago